Parks and Recreation

 When Chelan County PUD completed the five-mile trail system along the Wenatchee riverfront in 1990, our valley came alive with a new focus and appreciation for the river.
 The parks and trails have added much to our quality of living.

-The Douglas County side of the trail was opened in October 1994, completing the Apple Capital Recreation Loop Trail, the longest loop trail in Washington State.
-The loop trail traverses more than ten miles of Columbia River shorelands.
-The west side of the trail features a state‑of‑the‑art urban waterfront park system complemented by the rich diversity of natural habitat offered by the east side shoreline trail area.
+The Douglas County side of the trail was opened in October 1994, completing the 10-mile Apple Capital Loop Trail, the longest loop trail in Washington State.
+The west side of the trail features a state-of-the-art urban waterfront park system, complemented by the rich diversity of natural habitat offered by the east-side trail.

 Multiple use

-Since completion in 1994, the Apple Capital Recreation Loop Trail has been a resounding success.
-The trail has become a major transportation corridor that serves thousands of commuter and recreational trail users each year.
-The trail system can at times be busy with cyclists, walkers, joggers, and skaters.
-In the winter months, cross country skiers and snowshoers also share the trail.
+Since completion in 1994, the Loop Trail has become a major transportation corridor that serves thousands of commuter and recreational trail users each year.
+The trail can at times be busy with cyclists, walkers, joggers, and skaters.
+In the winter months, cross-country skiers and snowshoers also share the trail.

-Regardless of whether you are bicycling, walking, jogging, skating or skiing, your trip will be safer and more enjoyable for all if you observe trail etiquette.
+Regardless of your trail activities, your trip will be safer and more enjoyable for all if you observe trail etiquette.

 Loop Trail Advisory Committee

 The Loop Trail currently involves six managing agencies.
-For more information regarding the Apple Capital Recreation Loop Trail you may contact the following:
+For more information regarding the Loop Trail you may contact the following:

 Chelan County PUD